A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems

 \subsubsection{Data Enrichment}

 The acquisition of real-world driving data often falls short of meeting the evolving demands of ADSs, primarily due to the high costs and time-intensive nature of data collection and annotation.
 As a result, data synthesis has become an essential component for ADS testing~\cite{song2023synthetic}.
-LLMs have been employed to generate driving trajectories based on natural language instructions.
+LLMs have been employed to generate driving trajectories based on NL instructions.
 In~\cite{Zhong.}, LLMs enable bidirectional trajectory–language generation; the authors report a 50\% reduction in the need for real data in overtaking prediction tasks; validation is limited to synthetic settings with simplified modality integration.
 In~\cite{Guo.2024}, right-hand driving trajectories are synthesized by LLMs using left-hand driving data as a reference, the authors report improved cross-driving-side transfer on nuScenes~\cite{caesar2020nuscenes}; however, additional smoothing modules are required to ensure physically plausible trajectories.
-In~\cite{yang2025trajectoryllm}, LLM is used to translate brief descriptions of vehicle interactions into realistic driving behaviors and trajectories by incorporating human-like driving logic.
+In~\cite{yang2025trajectoryllm}, an LLM is used to translate brief descriptions of vehicle interactions into realistic driving behaviors and trajectories by incorporating human-like driving logic.
 Downstream predictors are improved when trained with synthetic data; however, performance is sensitive to multi-stage translation and to the annotation quality of driving logic.

 Jia et al.~\cite{jia2023adriver} further expand data enrichment by combining an LLM with a video diffusion model to generate future driving scenes in video format.
 The authors report higher control accuracy on nuScenes~\cite{caesar2020nuscenes}, but scalability is hindered by video quality degradation the lack of physical realism constraints in the generated data.
-Furthermore, LLMs have been adopted for ground truth generation; for example, Wei et al.~\cite{Wei.2024b} propose ChatSim, a framework that enables the creation of editable, photo-realistic 3D driving scenes through natural language commands.
+Furthermore, LLMs have been adopted for ground truth generation; for example, Wei et al.~\cite{Wei.2024b} propose ChatSim, a framework that enables the creation of editable, photo-realistic 3D driving scenes through NL commands.
 Within this framework, LLMs are used to facilitate user interaction and to enable the integration of external digital assets.
 On WOD~\cite{sun2020scalability}, the authors report higher realism and improved 3D detection, although background editing (e.g., weather) remains limited.

 Overall, while LLM-driven data enrichment reduces the need for real data and broadens scenario diversity, most validations are limited to benchmark datasets and research simulators; cross-dataset/cross-platform replication and production-grade toolchain integration are rarely reported.